Chicago-tr/riskflow-dashboard/README.md

 # Futures Risk Monitor

-A replay driven dashboard for monitoring futures exposure, PnL, alerts, and latency in a workflow similar to that of a trading desk; designed to simulate a trading support environment.
+A replay driven dashboard for monitoring futures exposure, PnL, alerts, and latency; modular design allows for data processing from a variety of sources.

 ![Dashboard demo](assets/demo.gif)